A HISTORY OF ROMAN ENGLAND

 Meanwhile in 60 AD the Iceni tribe of East Anglia rebelled.
 At first the Romans allowed them to keep their kings and have some autonomy.
 However in c.
 50 AD the Romans were fighting in Wales and they were afraid the Iceni might stab them in the back.
 They ordered the Iceni to disarm, which provoked a rebellion.
 However the Romans easily crushed it.
 In the ensuing years the Romans alienated the Iceni by imposing heavy taxes.
 Then, when the king of the Iceni died he left his kingdom partly to his wife, Boudicca and partly to Emperor Nero Soon, however Nero wanted the kingdom all for himself.
 His men treated the Iceni very high-handedly and they provoked rebellion.
 This time a large part of the Roman army was fighting in Wales and the rebellion was, at first, successful.
 Led by Boudicca the Celts burned Colchester, St Albans and London.
 However the Romans rushed forces to deal with the rebellion.
 Although the Romans were outnumbered their superior discipline and tactics secured total victory.

-After the rebellion was crushed the Celts of southern and eastern England settled down and gradually accepted Roman rule.
+After the rebellion was crushed the Celts of southern Britain settled down and gradually accepted Roman rule.

 THE END OF ROMAN ENGLAND